-Even before you get to Centralia proper, one of the main warnings on the road is a caution to watch out for smoke.
-Every crack and hole in the ground is just another spot where smoke and noxious fumes can escape, turning the streets into the world's largest smoke machine.
-If you're checking out the ghost town you probably don't want to spend too much time raving in the fumes though, because you will definitely get carbon monoxide poisoning and die.
+Even before reaching Centralia proper, one of the main dangers on the road is a caution to watch out for smoke.
+Every crack and hole in the ground is just another spot where noxious fumes can escape, creating a very real danger of possible carbon monoxide poisoning.

 Before it was consumed by a raging underground fire, Centralia's maximum population was only 2,761.
 That's basically a flood of people, though, compared to the 10 residents that were listed on the US census in 2010.
 Even fewer people live there now, with a reported seven residents in 2013, and it's likely that even that miniscule number has dipped further over time.

-Centralia, in addition to sitting on top of a roaring 1,000 degree fire, might also be haunted.
-Because the whole "constant battle with a death inferno" thing wasn't enough.
+In addition to sitting on top of a roaring 1,000 degree fire, Centralia might also be haunted.
 Some visitors to the town have noted that a ghostly voice haunts the streets.
-Scott Sailor relayed a spooky story that's sure to put you off going to the burning town any time soon.
+One witness relayed the following spooky story:

 We found a slag covered hillside with steam coming out of it and were pretty fascinated by some fossils we found, when we heard what sounded like a voice saying something inaudible from down below where we were.
 All three of us heard it.
 We figured it was someone else checking out the area too so we sort of ignored it.
 Then we heard it again, a little more clearly.
 A few words and it sort of sounded like 'leave this place.'